Planned gifts have an enormous and lasting impact on Boston University, creating a legacy for BU students that lasts for generations.

 Planned gifts also form part of an overall financial plan that can provide you with significant benefits.
 For example, planned gifts can help you maintain control of your assets during your lifetime, take advantage of a number of tax benefits, leave a legacy at Boston University, and possibly even provide income to yourself or others during your or their lifetime.
 Unlike gifts of cash, planned gifts typically come from assets in your estate, rather than disposable income.
 Access a free personal estate planning guide, our step-by-step guide to gift options, and other tools to help you explore how a planned gift can work for you.

 There are many different forms your gift can take depending on your goal, including:

 - Adding a bequest provision to your will and donating your full or partial estate to BU

 - Adding BU as a beneficiary to the residual of your retirement plan or life insurance policy

 - Creating a charitable gift annuity that will provide you with income during your lifetime and then pass on to BU

-- Supporting BU and your family with a charitable lead trust or charitable remainder trust
+- Supporting BU and your family with a charitable remainder unitrust, charitable remainder annuity trust, or charitable lead trust

 A common misconception is that planned gifts are only for the very wealthy.
 In fact, individuals of all levels of wealth can engage in strategic planned giving, creating a lasting legacy for students at BU.

-To learn more about planned giving, and about making Boston University part of your estate planning, please click here.
+To learn more about planned giving, and about making Boston University part of your estate planning, please visit the Planned Giving website.